Wsewlad/tally-counter/README.md

 - `controlsBackgroundColor` (default: .controlsBackground): The background color of the controls.
 - `controlsOnTapCircleColor` (default: .white): The color of the controls' tap circle.
 - `controlsBackgroundOverlayColor` (default: .black): The background overlay color of the controls.
+- `hapticsEnabled` (default: true): A boolean value indicating whether haptic feedback should be enabled when interacting with the counter element.
+When set to true, the element will play custom haptic feedback using CHHapticEngine when the user taps the increment and decrement buttons or swipes on the central button.
+When set to false, no haptic feedback will be played.

 ### `showAmountLabel`